 Problem 2: a loan of $1000 fully pays of in 36 monthly installments at 3% nominal interest.
 What is the amount of the installments?

 Solution 2: Because of the loan paying out at start, it’s again a use case for Equation (2).
-However, it is necessary to rearrange it to solve for the installment C.
+However, the formula needs to be rearranged to solve for the installment C.

 C = 1000 * 0.25 / 100